Gathering the required items

 - Wait for Home Assistant Yellow to start booting from the USB flash drive.

-- During boot, the Yellow LED blinks in a heartbeat pattern.
+- During boot, the Yellow LED is blinking steadily.

-- Once the installer is ready, the yellow LED is on constantly.
+- Once the installer is ready, the yellow LED will be constantly on for 5 seconds.

 - Wait for Home Assistant Yellow to finish installing the Home Assistant Operating System.